peterdubeau/closer-look/README.md

 ### Goals

-- _Create a user account and sign in page._
+- _Create a user sign in page._
-- _Have working generic controller actions for full-CRUD using Express, Mongoose, and MongoDB. to implement the user and password function and the users data._
-- _Create an API of objects of products._
-- _Create a React app with components to display and filter the brands, products and social issues of the users choice ._
+- _Create a user create account_
+- _Create a user profile page with CRUD features_

 <br>